 (2) Authorization and Issuance of Keys

-(A) University Key Issuance.
-University keys will be issued to only those having a clearly defined need, as determined by the authorizing agent in their respective areas of operation.
-Keys will be issued at the Lock Shop upon presentation of identification and a properly completed "Key Authorization Card”.
-(Please note: Key Authorization Cards are to be completed in their entirety and signed by the authorizing agent.)
+Keys or electronic access are issued to those having a clearly defined need as determined by the authorizing agent.
+Authorizing agents include department chairs, administrative heads and/or division heads in their respective areas of operation.
+Keys will be issued at the Lock Shop upon presentation of identification and a completed "Key Authorization Card.”

-(B) Student and Non-Resident Access.
-For students living in a residence hall or apartment complex, keys and/or electronic access may be issued by University Housing and New Student Programs (UH&NSP).
-All non-resident access will only be issued by the Lock Shop.
+(A) Student and Non-Resident Access: University Housing and New Student Programs (UH&NSP) may issue keys and/or electronic access to students living in a residence hall or apartment complex.
+Non-resident access will only be issued by the Lock Shop.

 (3) Return of Keys

 Employment Termination / Department Transfer: Individuals terminating employment and/or enrollment with the university, or who transfer to another department on campus, are required to return their keys to the Lock Shop.

 (4) Irretrievable Keys

 (A) Charges: The loss or disappearance of keys must be reported to the Lock Shop and the issuing department immediately.
 A key holder and/or their department may be charged $35 per key when the keys are reported lost, stolen or irretrievable.
 The charge and hold will be removed if the keys are returned and locks have not been changed.
 The charge for irretrievable keys at or above the department master level will be assessed at the actual cost to rekey.